The Non-Executive of Dundee (DDEJF) is Selling Shares

-This is Sinclair’s first Sell trade following 38 Buy transactions.
-Over the last month, Alistair Murray Sinclair has reported another 6 Sell trades on DDEJF for a total of $252.2K.
+Over the last month, Alistair Murray Sinclair has reported another 3 Sell trades on DDEJF for a total of $251.3K.

 See today’s analyst top recommended stocks >>

 Based on Dundee’s latest earnings report for the quarter ending March 31, the company posted quarterly revenue of $6.56 million and GAAP net loss of -$166,358,000.
 In comparison, last year the company earned revenue of $6.14 million and had a net profit of $14.85 million.
-Currently, Dundee has an average volume of 18.80K.
-The company has a one-year high of $1.04 and a one-year low of $0.42.
+The company has a one-year high of $1.06 and a one-year low of $0.42.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.